fluid-cloudnative/fluid/docs/en/dev/generic_cache_runtime_integration.md

 - cacheCapacity: total cache data capacity (in bytes)
 - cacheHitRatio: cache hit ratio, 0-100
 - fileNums: number of files in the Dataset
-- ufsTotal: total size of the Dataset (in bytes)
+- ufsTotal: total size of the Dataset (in GB)

 #### Important Notes

 1. **Must output to standard output (stdout)**: Fluid reads JSON data from the script's standard output
 2. **Error messages to standard error (stderr)**: Use `>&2` to output error messages to stderr to avoid polluting stdout
 3. **JSON format must strictly comply with requirements**: Otherwise, Fluid cannot parse it
+4. If the execution time of `command` is long, such as for the statistics of `fileNum` and `ufsTotal`, the script on the caching side **should not obtain this information in real time**